Pictures show Samuel L Jackson as Nick Fury in Leeds city centre filming Disney's Marvel Secret Invasion

 All we know so far is that a group of shapeshifting aliens, the Skrulls, have invaded all aspects of life on Earth.

-Additionally Olivia Coleman, Emilia Clarke, Killian Scott, Christopher McDonald and Carmen Ejogo have been cast in undisclosed roles.
+Additionally Olivia Colman, Emilia Clarke, Killian Scott, Christopher McDonald and Carmen Ejogo have been cast in undisclosed roles.
 Kingsley Ben-Adir will be portraying the ‘lead villain’.

 Support the YEP and become a subscriber today.
 Enjoy unlimited access to local news and the latest on Leeds United.
 With a digital subscription, you see fewer ads, enjoy faster load times, and get access to exclusive newsletters and content.
 Click here to subscribe.